Styling

 Color Variables

 Color variables are divided into light and dark mode categories.
+Prose UI uses OKLCH color values for most colors.
 Here's how you can override colors for both modes:

 Component Variables

 Component variables are specific to individual components.
-For example, you can override the colors for the callout component as follows:
+For example, you can override the styles for the callout component: